 Sometimes the customer is looking for a product in a certain niche, and you have the best product for that niche on the market.
 However, very often it isn’t as simple as that.

 Don’t fall into the trap of just providing what the customer is asking for.
-Your competitors are going to fight you on price if you’re competing on the same set of features.
+Your competitors are going to fight you on price if you’re competing on the same set of features in B2B sales.

 However, here’s the key, before you start to talk to your customer about some additional features that can differentiate you from the competition, ensure first that they understand why they actually need these features.